Eagles Select WR Jalen Reagor in NFL Draft

 Reagor's father, Monte, played nine seasons at defensive tackle in the NFL, including a stint with the Eagles in 2007, and that pedigree is something NFL scouts also liked.

-The numbers weren't necessarily there for Reagor last season when he caught 43 passes for 611 yards due to poor quarterback play, but his traits projected well to the next level.
+The numbers weren't necessarily there for Reagor last season when he caught 43 passes for 611 yards due to poor quarterback play with a redshirt freshman handling things for the Horned Frogs, but his traits projected well to the next level.

+In 2018 Reagor snared 72 catches for 1,056 yards and the consistency from each campaign was shown in his on-target catch percentage.
+Per Sports Info Solutions that number dropped from 87 percent in 2018 to 83 percent last season, a consistency certainly noticed by Philadelphia.

+Reagor played primarily on the right side with TCU but he also flipped to the slot on the opposite side on occasion in what was a spread up-tempo offense.

+"I'm not an outside receiver or inside receiver," Reagor told reporters on his introductory video conference call.
+"I'm a receiver.
+I can line up anywhere. ...
+Even though I'm 5-foot-11, I play like I'm 6-4 on the outside."

-The board fell nicely for the Eagles and rumor after rumor turned out to be just that as general manager Howie Roseman played the patience game.
+The board fell nicely for the Eagles and rumor after rumor turned out to be just that as Roseman played the patience game.

 Henry Ruggs III and his 4.27 speed was the first to go at No. 12 to the Las Vegas Raiders, almost an ode to legendary owner Al Davis, who valued speed outside the numbers and the vertical passing game above all else.
 Ruggs' teammate at Alabama, Jerry Jeudy, was next at the position, three picks later to the Denver Broncos.